Ayine-nongre/alx-system_engineering-devops/0x00-shell_basics/README.md

-9-firstdirdeletion deletes my_first_diretory in tmp when run 10-back changes from current to previous directory when run 11-lists prints out all files in current directory previous directory and boot directory when run
+9-firstdirdeletion deletes my_first_diretory in tmp when run 10-back changes from current to previous directory when run 11-lists prints out all files in current directory previous directory and boot directory when run 12-file_type prints out what type of file iamafile is when run